 Pierre Guilbault, one of our directors, is an executive officer of Future Electronics Inc. ("Future"), our largest distributor.
 Mr. Guilbault joined the Board of Directors in August 2007 in connection with our acquisition of Sipex Corporation.
-During fiscal year 2012, approximately 31% of our revenue was derived from the sale of products to Future.
+During fiscal year 2015, approximately 22% of our revenue was derived from the sale of products to Future.
 The Audit Committee has reviewed our business relationship with Future and considered it in light of Mr. Guilbault's membership on the Board of Directors, and has approved such business relationship and authorized the Company to continue to do business with Future.
 The Audit Committee will continue to monitor this business relationship.
-The Board has determined that Mr. Guilbault is not an "independent director" under the listing standards of The NASDAQ Global Select Market as a result of the business relationship between the Company and Future.
+The Board has determined that Mr. Guilbault is not an "independent director" under the listing standards of the New York Stock Exchange as a result of the business relationship between the Company and Future.
 Future is also an affiliate of our largest stockholder, Alonim Investments Inc., which beneficially owns shares of our Common Stock through its wholly owned affiliate, Rodfre Holdings LLC as described above under "Security Ownership of Certain Beneficial Owners and Management."

-Under our related party transaction policies and procedures, information about transactions involving related persons is assessed by the Audit Committee.
+Under our related party transaction policies and procedures contained within our Audit Committee Charter, information about any material transactions involving related persons is assessed by the Audit Committee.
 Related persons include (i) any of our directors, executive officers and nominees for director, (ii) any beneficial owner of more than 5% of any class of our voting securities, (iii) any immediate family member of the foregoing persons, or (iv) any firm, corporation or other entity in which any of the foregoing persons is employed or in which all the related persons, in the aggregate, have a 10% or greater beneficial ownership interest.
 If the determination were made that a related person has a material interest in any Company transaction (a "related party transaction"), then the Audit Committee would review, approve, ratify or, at its discretion, take other action with respect to the transaction.
 Any related party transaction would be disclosed to the extent required by SEC rules.